Minnesota Wild: Community involvement

 The Minnesota Wild stay involved in the community through the philanthropic activities of the Minnesota Wild Foundation and its operations to support the game of hockey with events such as Hockey Day Minnesota.
 It has been celebrated every year since 2007.
 The Wild are 13-2-1 on Hockey Day Minnesota.
 Started in 2017, the Wild unveiled a new tradition called This Is Our Ice which encourages Wild fans to bring water from local ponds, lakes and rinks and add it to the Grand Casino Arena ice.
 Fans can bring water to any regular season home game and add it to the collection station which will then be added to the ice for the season.

 Minor league affiliates

-Minnesota currently has two minor league affiliates: the Iowa Wild of the American Hockey League (AHL) and the Iowa Heartlanders of the ECHL.
+Minnesota currently has two minor league affiliates: the Iowa Wild of the American Hockey League (AHL) and the Jacksonville Icemen of the ECHL.
 The Iowa Wild is owned by the parent club, who relocated the franchise from Houston in 2013.